A visit to the Butterfly Farm is one to enjoy with family & friends.

 On arrival follow the pathway to Reception and if you have pre-booked have your tickets ready for scanning.

 The cloakroom is available to leave coats and jackets with limited availability for buggies and prams on a first come first served basis.
-Prams and buggies may be taken into the butterfly farm, just be careful as there may be butterflies on the floor.
-Children's bikes and scooters are not permitted inside the butterfly farm and we ask you not to bring them with you.

 Children 16 years and under must be accompanied and supervised by an adult at all times and in all areas of the Butterfly Farm during your visit.
 Visitors must stay on the path and keep off the rock walls and flower beds.
 Be aware that there is a stream, small pond, waterfall and large pond within the Flight Area.
-See map at the top of this page.
+See the map at the top of this page.

 Soft drinks are allowed inside the butterfly farm.
 No glass bottles.